danwalterlink/vault/dnd.brew.mechanics.md

 innate abilities of creatures can be harvested.

 ## fighting styles
+? technician / fighter
+  once per turn, if you make an attack, you may make an additional attack.

 ### great weapon fighting
 additional damage dice: heavy weapons as if they had brutal(1)